Gabriel-Spinola/My-Programming-Portfolio-Website/README.md

 # WebSite With Bootstrap
- A website created with Bootstrap PHP and jquery.
+ A website created with Bootstrap PHP and jQuery.

- This site front-end was created based on a Danki Code course site.
+ the website front-end was created based on a Danki Code course project.
+ All the code is free to use and modify.
+If you have a tip I would be very grateful to receive it, especially for my English.

  __*Main Page Preview*__